Hasted Kraeutler

-Hasted Hunt was a contemporary art gallery located in Chelsea, New York City at 537 West 24th Street.
+Hasted Hunt was a contemporary art gallery located in Chelsea, Manhattan, New York City at 537 West 24th Street.
 The gallery was founded in 2005 by founding partner Sarah Hasted and W.M.
 Hunt.
 Hasted Hunt Gallery represented emerging and established artists from around the world.
 The addition of two painters and a sculptor to Hasted Hunt's repertoire in 2011–2012 had marked a progressive turning point to expand the gallery's program from a former focus on contemporary and vintage photography.

 The gallery arranged and facilitated museum exhibitions for their artists and places the work in such institutions as the Brooklyn Museum, Museum of Modern Art, Metropolitan Museum of Art, Margulies Collection, Victoria & Albert Museum, Museum of Fine Arts in Houston, Museum of Fine Arts in Boston, Los Angeles County Museum of Art, National Gallery of Canada and The Smithsonian's National Portrait Gallery.